zorantica/dome/manuals/010 - Administration - Database Objects Register.md

 # Database Objects Register
+In this administration module a DOME user can set up and maintain Database Schemas and objects within database schemas, which should be later on included in patches.
 ## Maintain Database Schemas
-Select menu option Administration -> Database -> Database schemas
+To access: Select menu option Administration -> Database -> Database schemas
 ![010_files/database_schemas.png](010_files/database_schemas.png)
 You should simply add all database schemas, which should be covered by DOME (by monitoring or manual scripts generation).
 ## Maintain Database Objects
-Select menu option Administration -> Database -> Database objects
+To access: Select menu option Administration -> Database -> Database objects
 ![010_files/database_objects.png](010_files/database_objects.png)
 Following data can be maintained:
 - database schema - a schema in which is object located